 - When the potatoes are cooked, take out the meat into a separate dish and shred it into small pieces using mixer with a paddle attachment, or two forks.

-- Transfer the vegetables from the skillet into the pot, add canned beans, mushrooms, shredded chicken, noodles, salt, pepper (to taste) and garlic.
+Transfer the vegetables from the skillet into the pot, add 1 can canned beans, 1 cup mushrooms, shredded chicken, 1.5 cup noodles, salt, pepper (to taste) and 1 garlic.
 Let the soup come to boil.

 - Turn heat off.
 Add chopped parsley.
 Serve with a dollop of sour cream.

 Soup is even better about an hour or two after cooking.